akshar100/ashleshajs/README.md

 Then run the following commands

  - sudo sh init.sh
+ - node gear build test
- - node gear build
+ - node gear build run

 Visit http://localhost:8000/ to visit the web app.

 Heroku
 --------------------------------
-Ashlesha 2.0 will support Heroku.
-It is possible to simple deploy the application on the Heroku.
-Currently the Bootstrap framework does not get compiled on Heroku and we are looking out for workarounds.
+AshelshaJS support one click (or command) deployment to heroku.
+To deploy your application to heroku run the following command

+- ./heroku.sh create myappname
+- ./heroku.sh push

+For Amazon s3 support for file uploads run

+- heroku config:add s3key=yourkey
+- heroku config:add s3secret=yoursecretkey
+- heroku config:add s3bucket=bucketname
+- git add .
+- git commit -m "Your change log"
+- ./heorku.sh push

+Note: If there is no file to commit then modify some file and commit the changes.

 Development
 --------------------------------